henrysky/astroNN/docs/source/gaia_dr2_special.rst

 Gaia DR2 will be released on 25 April 2018 with data collected from 25 July 2014 to 23 May 2016 with 1.5 billion sources.

+Official Gaia DR2 page: https://www.cosmos.esa.int/web/gaia/dr2

-astroNN will be used to train neural network with Gaia DR1 parallax to predict intrinsic brightness of stars from APOGEE spectra trained.
-Since Gaia use geometric method to infer distances to stars, and it has its own limitation, the major one will be the star must be close to us.
+astroNN will be used to train neural network with Gaia DR1 parallax to predict intrinsic brightness of stars from APOGEE spectra.
+Since Gaia uses geometric method to infer distances to stars, and it has its own limitation, the major one will be the star must be close to us.
 If neural network can infer intrinsic brightness based on APOGEE spectra, with apparent magnitude we can get the distance as long as we have the stellar spectra.

-This page will act as a notebook for the author (Henry) and share his latest update on Gaia DR2.
+This page will act as a notebook for the author (Henry) and share his latest update on Gaia DR2 preparation.

+FAQ: What is fakemag? : http://astronn.readthedocs.io/en/latest/tools_gaia.html#fakemag-dummy-scale

+FAQ: Which band I will use for apparent magnitude?: K-mag will be used to minimize the effect of extinction

 Plans/Questions
 ------------------

 #.
-Train nerual network on Gaia DR2
+Train nerual network on Gaia DR1 and validate on Gaia DR2
 #.
 Temperature cuts on spectra?

 #.
 If neural network turns out very accurate when DR2 comes out, how did neural network predict those distance